lo-maxwell/react-virtual-garden/design-doc.md

 ### ItemTemplate
   * Contains the shared information about an item, but is not an instance of one
+  * These are all constant, so we just load them from an internal file, not stored to database.
   * Id - Int
   * Name - String
   * Icon - String (Emoji)